shanesveller/shanesveller-dot-com/content/blog/kubernetes-native-phoenix-apps-part-2.md

 fully assume Kubernetes as a target.

 <!--more-->

+> <strong>2019-10-31: Please note that due to multiple personal factors, this
+>  blog series has been discontinued without being completed.
+You can visit
+>  [this post](/blog/2019/10/31/kubernetes-native-phoenix-apps-series-discontinued/) for a slightly longer note about this.</strong>

 That said, **Docker Compose is in no way an appropriate mechanism for production-grade deployments** serving paying customers.
 This phase of the